-Rea how did they get on the topic of worship to begin with? ct,
+Rea John 4:7-26.
+What does Jesus say to the woman about worship?
+In fact, how did they get on the topic of worship to begin with?

 Though she tried to change the subject by talking about worship, Jesus used her tactic to give us some profound truths about worship and what worship involves.
 Perhaps most important for our immediate purposes is what He said in John 4:24: "God is Spirit, and those who worship Him must worship in spirit and truth" (NKJV).